Useful Web Sites

 A well administered site that does exactly what is says on the box.

-The official site for the HP.42 Project.
-Probably the only Art-Deco style aviation web site, it has a very useful fleet list and lots of info about IA.
+A spin-off from the HP.42 project and probably the only Art-Deco style aviation web site, it has some very useful pre WWII registers.

 The home of Britten-Norman Historians.
 You can buy back issues of Islander News from this site.
 Islander News is no longer published but anybody wishing to research the aircraft could do a lot worse than buy from here.
 PayPal is accepted.

 Chris Adam’s superb site detailing the histories of the Canadian TBMs used for forestry protection work.
 There is an eBook coming later.

 Tony and Jan Eastwood have been involved in the aviation enthusiast scene for….well, it seems like ever.
 Tony’s name will be found on the cover of many of the better aviation reference books and production lists whilst their stall selling kits and books is a familiar feature at aviation shows and enthusiast meets.
 Their web site and shop are well worth a visit.

 Lorries of Scotland by Mr Munkle